espressif/idf-eclipse-plugin/README.md

 Steps:

-1. Right-click on project in the `Project Explorer`
+1. Right-click on a project in the `Project Explorer`
-1. Select the `ESP-IDF: NVS Table Editor` command:
+2. Click on the `ESP-IDF` > `NVS Table Editor` menu option:

 	![NVS Table Editor](https://user-images.githubusercontent.com/24419842/216114697-9f231211-f5dd-431b-9432-93ecc656cfec.png)

-	> Note: This command is available in the IDF-Eclipse plugin 2.8.0 and higher

-1. Make desired changes to CSV data
+3. Make desired changes to CSV data
-1. Save changes by clicking the `Save` button.
+4. Save changes by clicking the `Save` button.
 If everything is ok, you will see an information message at the top of the dialog:

 	![NVS_TABLE_EDITOR_2png](https://user-images.githubusercontent.com/24419842/216115906-9bb4fe55-293b-4c6b-8d22-0aa3520581ab.png)

-1. Generate the partition binary (Choose `encrypt` to encrypt the binary and disable the generate key option to use your own key if desired).
+5. Generate the partition binary (Choose `encrypt` to encrypt the binary and disable the generate key option to use your own key if desired).
 You will see an information message at the top of the dialog about the result of generated binaries.
 You can hover your mouse over it to read the whole message if it's too long:

 	![NVS_Table_Editor_4](https://user-images.githubusercontent.com/24419842/216117261-9bee798a-3a9e-4be5-9466-fc9d3847834b.png)